heidtJJ/Multi-Thread-Restaurant/README.md

 The synchronized object in this assignment is a table.
 Each waiter serves one or more tables.
 Each customer eats at a single table allotted to that customer.

-Please see multi-thread-restaurant/MultiThreadedRestaurant.pdf for detail
+Please see MultiThreadedRestaurant.pdf for detail